mcfletch/pycraft/docs/source/chatserver.rst

 -------------

 These functions allow you to create large or complex structures quickly.
+The

+.. list-table:: Construction
+    :header-rows: 1
+    :width: 100%

+    * - Implementation
+      - Chat Call
+      - Description

+    * - :py:func:`pycraft.acommands.block`
+      - ``block('iron_block')``
+      - Create the given block in front of the player's legs.
+        Note: py:meth:`pycraft.server.final.World.setBlockList` is more
+        efficient and flexible than setting individual blocks with `block`
     * - :py:func:`pycraft.bulldozer.bulldoze`
       - ``bulldoze(depth=20,height=-3,width=10,material='tnt')``
       - Fills the area in front of the player with the given material.